 \subsubsection{LASTRO EPFL (Geiger, Sch\"{a}fer)}

 We used a CNN \citep{Fukushima1980,Lecun1998} with a simple architecture of 12 layers (inspired by \citep{symmetry}), see table \ref{tab:architecture}.
 To avoid the problem of the data flow distribution getting out of the comfort zone of the activation functions ("Internal Covariate Shift"), we used a mix of normalization propagation \citep{norm_prop} (without the constraint on the weights but a proper initialization) and batch normalization \citep{batch_norm} (slowly disabled over the iterations).
-As activation function, we used a scaled and shifted ReLU (Rectifier Linear Unit),
+As activation function, we used a scaled and shifted ReLU, defined as

 to satisfy the properties required by the normalization propagation.
 Our batch normalization implementation computes the mean of the activation function $\bar\mu_i$ using the following equation